syl987/heimruf-deck-builder/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) before June 22nd, 2019.

+## Deployment

+Run `npm run deploy` to deploy the application to firebase hosting [Heimruf Deck Builder](https://heimruf-deck-builder.web.app).

 ## Features

 ### Data Mining

-Card image data can be mined using the [image mining tool](src/tools).
+Card data and images can be downloaded using the [mining scripts](scripts) based on the app [data config](src/data.config.json).

 ### Deck Builder